Area Properties (including total area, area center

 cross section are shown below.
 Note that

-the example calculations and figure are in English units, but the blank
+the example calculations and figure are in U. S. A. Units, but the blank

 template provided with this product in for metric units.